TirthPatel06/post/API-Documentation.md

     "status": "running"
 }
 ```
----

-## Best Practices

-### 1. Job Management
-- Store job IDs for later reference
-- Implement proper error handling for failed scans
-- Use the `/jobs` endpoint to track scan history

-### 2. Target Validation
-- Ensure you have permission to scan targets
-- Use proper domain names or IP addresses
-- Be aware of scope restrictions

-### 3. Resource Management
-- Don't start too many concurrent scans (max 5)
-- Cancel unnecessary scans to free resources
-- Monitor system health via `/health` endpoint

-### 4. Security Considerations
-- Run the API in a controlled environment
-- Implement proper network security
-- Log and monitor API usage
-- Validate all inputs before scanning

----

 This documentation provides comprehensive coverage of all API endpoints, tools, parameters, and usage examples.
 Users can reference specific sections based on their needs and experience level.